-The most common command you’ll use in the T-spline or sculpt environment is the edit form command.
-To get to the edit form command simply right click on your selection of faces, edges, points, or a combination of all three, and The selection mode controls how objects are select when you drag in the canvas. “edit form.”
+The most common command you’ll use in the T-spline or Form (Sculpt) environment is the edit form command.
+To get to the edit form command simply right-click on your selection of faces, edges, points, or a combination of all three.
+Then, select “edit form” from the marking-menu.

-You can also access the edit form command from the modify dropdown list, or by using the keyboard shortcut letter “S,” which will bring up the search Creates a solid box.
-Select a plane, draw a rectangle then specify the height of the box..
+You can also access the edit form command from the modify dropdown list, or by using the keyboard shortcut letter “S,” which will bring up the search box.
 Then, you can simply search for the term: edit form.

-After selecting the edit form feature you’ll be presented with the manipulator that host an assortment of tools.
-In order to master the Fusion 360 Sculpt Workspace, you’ll need to familiarize yourself which each icon.
+After selecting the edit form feature you’ll be presented with the manipulator that hosts an assortment of tools.
+To master the Fusion 360 Form (Sculpt) environment, you’ll need to familiarize yourself which each icon.

 In this article, I’ll explain what each icon represents and how to use them.